Women's health: living in harmony with your menstrual cycle – La Boite à Grains

 By Véronique Cousineau; Naturopath, RHN

-A woman's menstrual cycle is very fragile.
-The pituitary gland, located in the brain, orchestrates the cycle under the influence of emotions, seasons, temperature and lunar phases, secreting the well-known sex hormones: estrogen and progesterone.
-The modern woman often experiences menstrual difficulties due to a hectic lifestyle.
+A woman's menstrual cycle is extremely fragile.
+The pituitary gland, located in the brain, orchestrates the cycle under the influence of emotions, seasons, temperature and lunar phases, secreting the well-known sex hormones estrogen and progesterone.
+Modern women often experience menstrual difficulties due to their hectic lifestyles.
 This greatly affects a woman's hormonal and emotional health.
 It is possible, however, to live in harmony with your menstrual cycle when you understand and honor it.

 Pre-ovulation: days 7 to 13

 The pre-ovulatory phase occurs at the end of bleeding.
-Estrogen levels rise in preparation for ovulation and offer much vitality to the body and mind.
+Estrogen levels rise in preparation for ovulation, bringing vitality to body and mind.
 The woman is generally dynamic and ready to take initiative.
-The desire for accomplishment is high, so it is time to invest in a project that is close to her heart.
+The desire for achievement is high, so it's time to get involved in a project that's close to her heart.

-It is important to adopt healthy lifestyle habits to support this vitality.
-Prioritize foods that nourish concentration, such as the omega-3s found in fish and fish seeds. flaxseedand chia and hemp as well as avocados.
-The omega 3 also have anti-inflammatory properties and will prevent menstrual pain.
-(If you have a difficult period, you should supplement your omega 3 intake throughout your cycle).
+It's important to adopt a healthy lifestyle to support this vitality.
+Prioritize foods that nourish concentration, such as the omega-3 fatty acids found in fish and fish seeds. linseedand chia and hemp as well as avocados.
+Visit omega-3 also have anti-inflammatory properties and will prevent menstrual pain.
+(If you have difficult periods, you should supplement your omega-3 intake throughout your cycle).

 Ovulation: days 14 to 21

 At ovulation, estrogen is at its peak and fertility is at its peak.
 Women are naturally optimistic, loving and pleasant.
-She has a strong need to surround herself with her peers and to contribute to the well-being of others.
-She is full of energy, ready for action, but ideas become more frivolous.
-Be ready ladies, your orgasms are more intense and more easily attainable.
+She has a strong need to surround herself with her peers and contribute to the well-being of others.
+She's full of energy, ready for action, but ideas become more frivolous.
+Get ready, ladies: your orgasms are more intense and more attainable.

 Pre-menstruation: day 21 to the first day of menstruation

-The premenstrual week is often accompanied by physical and psychological discomfort.
-However, it is possible to tame this phase and find comfort in it.
+Premenstrual week is often accompanied by physical and psychological discomfort.
+But it's possible to tame this phase and find comfort in it.

-The dynamism gives way to a calm introspection.
+Dynamism gives way to calm introspection.
 The woman is now very intuitive and has a great need to express her creativity.
-However, she has much less energy and her life rhythm must take this into account.
+She has much less energy, however, and her pace of life must take this into account.
 Caffeine and stimulants should be avoided to meet performance standards.
-Over-stimulation will lead to physical, emotional and spiritual exhaustion which will translate into frustration in the next cycle.
+Over-stimulation will lead to physical, emotional and spiritual exhaustion, which will translate into frustration in the next cycle.

 The nesting instinct takes over.
-The woman needs to create a healthy and soothing environment.
+Women need to create a healthy, soothing environment.

-• The nesting instinct The nesting instinct: Historically speaking, in many cultures, women had time off from their domestic duties during the first days of menstruation.
-She would withdraw to rest, create and pray.
+• The nesting instinct The nesting instinct: historically speaking, in many cultures, women were given time off from their domestic duties during the first days of menstruation.
+She retreated to rest, create and pray.
 Many experts believe that today's woman still has this need to nest.
-Of course, in this day and age when women are overburdened with domestic and professional responsibilities, such nesting must be planned.
+Of course, in an age when women are overburdened with domestic and professional responsibilities, such nesting needs to be planned.

-It is important to stay hydrated.
-Consumption of dairy products should be avoided during this period, as it promotes constipation and water retention.
-Don't give in to the temptation to consume excess sugars, fats and stimulants that aggravate premenstrual symptoms.
+It's important to stay hydrated.
+Dairy products should be avoided during this period, as they promote constipation and water retention.
+Don't give in to the temptation to consume excess sugars, fats and stimulants, which aggravate premenstrual symptoms.
 If food cravings are difficult to control, consider a chromium supplement and add cinnamon to your diet.

-A B vitamin complex will help stabilize mood and prevent energy fluctuations.
-If you are depressed, anxious or have insomnia, a tryptophan supplement can be very helpful.
+A B-vitamin complex will help stabilize mood and prevent energy fluctuations.
+In cases of depression, anxiety or insomnia, a tryptophan supplement can be very helpful.
 Food sources of tryptophan include poultry and oats.

-• If your premenstrual symptoms are accompanied by one or more of the following: acne, breast pain, constipation, dizziness and/or headaches, you may need to take a course of liver treatment.
-Talk to a naturopath about it.
+• If your premenstrual symptoms are accompanied by one or more of the following: acne, breast pain, constipation, dizziness and/or headaches, a course of liver treatment.
+Talk to a naturopath.

-Menstruation : 1st day of menstruation until the end of bleeding
+Menstruation: 1st day of menstruation to the end of bleeding

 This is the time to take a step back.
-You have to lower your expectations, invest less energy and time in external stimuli.
-The woman is very intuitive and ideas are clearer, so it is a good time for reflection and introspection.
+You need to lower your expectations, invest less energy and time in external stimuli.
+Women are very intuitive and their ideas are clearer, so this is a good time for reflection and introspection.

-Estrogen and progesterone levels are low, causing great fatigue.
-You need to plan for relaxation and allow yourself longer nights.
-This is a time to "recharge the battery" so that you can start the next cycle with new energy.
+Estrogen and progesterone levels are low, leading to fatigue.
+You need to plan moments of relaxation and allow yourself longer nights.
+This is the time to "recharge the battery" so you can tackle the next cycle with renewed energy.

-In case of menstrual pain, supplement your diet with magnesium.
-Dong quai, a Chinese herb, can also provide relief.
-Hot baths and abdominal massages with essential oil of rose will ease cramps.
+For menstrual pain, supplement your diet with magnesium.
+Dong quai, a Chinese herb, can also bring relief.
+Hot baths and abdominal massages with dong quai essential oil can also help. rose will relieve cramps.

-• If you have symptoms of menorrhagia including: bleeding for more than 7 days, cycle of 21 days or less, abnormal volume of blood loss contact a doctor.
+• If you have symptoms of menorrhagia including: bleeding lasting more than 7 days, cycle of 21 days or less, abnormal volume of blood loss, contact a doctor.

-The best approach to a healthy and harmonious menstrual cycle is to eat a balanced diet, reduce stress factors, exercise, manage your emotions and most importantly, understand your cycle and respect your own abilities throughout it.
+The best approach to a healthy, harmonious menstrual cycle is to eat a balanced diet, reduce stress factors, get a healthy level of exercise, manage your emotions and, above all, understand your cycle and respect your own abilities throughout it.

 La Boite à Grains